-When delivery partner staff accept gifts or bribes, Australia's efforts to promote good governance internationally is undermined.
+When funding recipient staff accept gifts or bribes, Australia's efforts to promote good governance internationally is undermined.
 Furthermore, such actions could result in reputational damage for DFAT and Australia.

-Included below is a brief overview of DFAT's expectations of delivery partners regarding bribery and facilitation payments.
+Included below is a brief overview of DFAT's expectations of funding recipients regarding bribery and facilitation payments.
 Please refer to the "Bribery and Facilitation Payment Factsheet" (Annex 5) for more information.